io-gui/io/readme.md

 ### Simple Data-Flow ###

-On a fundamental level, data-flow in io is top down and GUI designs with unidirectional data-flow are possible.
+On a fundamental level, data-flow in io is top down and UI designs with unidirectional data-flow are possible.
 However, elements and examples in this repository implement a different design where leaf elements have the ability to modify the application state directly via data binding.
 State changes are then communicated to the rest of the application automatically following few simple rules.

-* By convention state tree is passed down the GUI tree as `value` property.
+* By convention state tree is passed down the UI tree as `value` property.
 This is not mandatory but it makes it easier to understand and debug the data-flow.

 * An element's value can be an `object` (object element) or a primitive data type such as `string`, `number` or `boolean` (leaf element).